techidaily/site-ai-editing-video/source/_posts/new-in-this-article-let-me-share-with-you-how-to-start-a-vlog-ideas-and-any-tips-for-you-to-start-your-own-vlogging-channel.md

 Nonetheless, this issue has shed light on the competitive landscape of the codec market.
 Well, although the outcome of the antitrust investigation is still uncertain, it is clear that it has the potential to shake up the codec market.

-## Part 3: What Should You Expect in the Future?

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/TJCye_oCTTw?si=6bVyBphcSgSFdyuq" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/pRR3Oq03EuE?si=ZTy8-WH0AesA9zRh" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## Part 3: What Should You Expect in the Future?

 ### H.266 codec